cbrauckmuller/helium/README.md

-Check out Helium in action over at https://fundrise.com
+See a demo - check out Helium in action over at https://fundrise.com

 #Welcome to Helium